 Born in 1917 in Hamden, Connecticut, and converted as a teenager under the ministry of Pastor Craig Long, Dorman served three years in the Army and then studied at Calvin College and Westminster Seminary.
 His skills as a handyman afforded him the opportunity to know his professors beyond his classroom experience: he remodeled Cornelius Van Til’s home, he helped to build Meredith Kline’s home, and he laid linoleum in Paul Woolley’s home.
 These gifts would be employed in ministry as well.
 His labors in a small church in a rural Maine setting required him to serve bi-vocationally, and he augmented his salary as a town treasurer, electrician, plumber, and carpenter.

-Front Page Picture: The Harold Dorman family in the late 1950s / early 1960s.
+Front Page Picture: Harold Dorman in the 1970s

 Picture: Harold Dorman at his ordination on April 10, 1958.